Light

 }

-Sometimes it’s necessary to create a type where each combination of properties is unique.
-This can be achieved by defining an exclusive constraint for the type, rather than on each property:
+Sometimes it may be necessary to create a type where each combination of properties is unique.
+This can be achieved by defining an exclusive constraint for the combination, rather than on each property:

 Copy